-When tabindex is set to a negative integer like -1, (the element) becomes programmatically focusable but it isn’t included in the tab order.
-In other words, it can’t be reached by someone using the tab key to navigate through content, but it can be focused on with scripting.
+The element becomes programmatically focusable but isn’t included in the tab order.
+It can’t be reached by someone using the tab key to navigate through content, but it can be focused on with scripting via the focus() method.

 Léonie offers the example of a list of form errors which we might want to set focus to using a script.

 Applying tabindex="0" to an element inserts it into the tabbing order based on its position in the source.
 It is not necessary to apply this to an interactive element such as a button or checkbox since they are focusable by default.
 You should use it sparingly (because it requires care to ensure accessibility) but you might use it on a custom element which needs to be interactive under certain circumstances such as the horizontally scrollable container in a Data Table.